Student-Advisor agreement

 Specific guidelines for BSc and MSc students in the EO group (updated 2024).
 See also the Meetings and Scheduling document.

-Regular report of progress: Within 1 day after an individual meeting, please digitally share a short set of notes including actions in your git repository.
-These may be stored as a markdown file with notes from the meeting, or pdf of your slides from the meeting.
+5. Regular report of progress (recommended): Within 1 day after an individual meeting, please digitally share a short set of notes including actions.
+These may be stored as markdown files with notes from the meeting, or PD with slides from the meeting.
 The compilation of these reports provide a record of progress through time.
 Name your file something sensible that promotes organisation, e.g.: YYYYMMDD-Lastname-dissupdate.pdf.
 Suggested headings are:

-Scheduling: See Meetings & Scheduling for how to schedule a meeting.
+6. Individual meetings: See Meetings & Scheduling for how to schedule a meeting.
+Use http://calendly.com/eleanorfrajka to pick a 30-minute meeting.

 Alternatively, you can email Francisca Terrassa for a meeting (Please use this method for any meetings requiring participation of multiple people and where scheduling may require iterations);